-Useful travel information to help you plan your trip to the Australian Grand Prix in Melbourne.
-The next race takes place on March 23-26, 2017.
+Useful travel information to help you plan your trip to the 2021 Australian Grand Prix in Melbourne, including visa information.

 With the exception of New Zealanders, all foreign visitors to Australia need to obtain a visa in advance of their trip.
 Most visas can be obtained electronically without payment and are issued swiftly and painlessly.
 For more information, click here.
 For specific advice on obtaining a visa for Australia, we advise visiting the website of the Australian Embassy located in your own country.